 Below mentioned data contains a compilation of sales information by date, salesperson, and region, Here I need to need to summarize sales data for each representative by region wise in the chart.

-Two Options to Create a Pivot Chart in Excel.
+Two Options to Create a Pivot Chart

 - PivotChart with the help of an existing PivotTable.